Arnabshrivastav/Share-a-Post/posts/tech.md

 ## How it’s affecting industries:
 Although cognitive technologies have a broad range of applications, Deloitte predicts that the industry sector most affected by this trend initially will be the software sector with 95% of enterprise software companies projected to adopt these technologies by 2020.

-With emerging technologies changing professional industries including banking, eCommerce, healthcare and education, staying up to date on the latest trends will give you a better understanding of your chosen industry and make you a more competitive candidate.
-Best of all, this knowledge might open up new doors within your field and others.

-.